HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void AddVideoContent(int playerIndex, string url)
 Add new content to a certain player.
 If the **enableDRM** variable is true, a video content with an empty license will be added.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **url** is the link to the new video.
 Please, make sure the string is correct.
 This function supports local file paths.

-#### protected void AddVideoContent(int playerIndex, string url, string keyServerUri,  string token key = “empty”opt, string token value= “empty”opt)
+#### protected void AddVideoContent(int playerIndex, string url, string keyServerUri,  string token key = “” (opt), string token value= “” (opt))
 Add new content to a certain player and its respective key server uri and tokens if needed.
 The **enableDRM** variable must be true for using this function.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **url** is the link to the new video.
-The **keyServerUri** is the license key associated with the url.
+The **keyServerUri** is the license key associated with the URL.
 Please, make sure the string is correct.
 This function supports local file paths.

 #### protected void ChangeVideoContent(int playerIndex, int urlIndex)
-Change the video’s url  of a certain player.
+Change the video’s URL  of a certain player.
 The next playback will start paused.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
-The **urlIndex** is associated with the index of the element in the list of urls.
+The **urlIndex** is associated with the index of the element in the list of URLs.

+#### protected void ChangeVideoContent(int playerIndex, string url)
+Change the video’s URL of a certain player given a new URL.
+The next playback will start paused.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The parameter **url** is the link to the new video.
+Please, make sure the new URL is correctly written.
+This function supports local file paths.
+This function will replace the Playlist with the new URL.

+#### protected void ChangeVideoContent(int playerIndex, string url, string keyServerUri, string token key = “” (opt), string token value= “” (opt))
+Change the video’s URL of a certain player given a new URL with DRM protection.
+The next playback will start paused.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The parameter **url** is the link to the new video.
+The **keyServerUri** is the license key associated with the URL.
+Please, make sure the parameters are correctly written.
+This function supports local file paths.
+This function will replace the Playlist with the new element.

 #### protected void RemoveVideoContent(int playerIndex, int urlIndex)
 Remove content from a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
-The **urlIndex** is associated with the index of the element in the list of urls.
+The **urlIndex** is associated with the index of the element in the list of URLs.

 #### protected void RemoveStream(int playerIndex)
 Remove a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.